 When to Arrive

 Most spectators enjoy grabbing a spot on the boardwalk.
 This is the best place for pictures and that authentic Coney Island vibe.
-The parade does get crowded, so if your little ones can hang in there we suggest arriving by noon, about 2 hours before start time (2pm) if you want prime seating.
+The parade does get crowded, so if your little ones can hang in there we suggest arriving by 11am, about two hours before start time (1pm) if you want prime seating.
 Don’t forget your beach chairs.
 And if you opt to check out the motorized float and vehicle part of the parade the parade’s site suggests it’s best to stand on the North side of Surf (the non-beach side), because getting to the subway or crossing Surf Avenue can be difficult due to crowds.

 Getting into the Parade